Tractability results for integration in subspaces of the Wiener algebra: Introduction

+\item (Theorem~\ref{thm:main3}) For the case $r(\bsk) \geq r_1(\bsk)$, we show by an explicit randomized algorithm that the multivariate integration problem in the randomized setting for $F_{d,r}$ is strongly polynomially tractable.
+Here we obtain a better $\varepsilon$-exponent than what is expected from the standard Monte Carlo method. \end{enumerate}

-Regarding the second result, although the space $F_{d,r_2}$ is weighted, it remains invariant under the reversion of the variables, i.e., if $f\in F_{d,r_2}$, then we have $g\in F_{d,r_2}$ and $\|f\|=\|g\|$ where $g(x_1,\ldots,x_d)=f(x_d,\ldots,x_1)$.
-This contrasts many existing results on strong polynomial tractability for multivariate integration in the deterministic worst-case setting, where weight parameters are introduced to model the relative importance of each group of variables, and variables are typically assumed ordered in decreasing order of importance, see \cite{DGPW17,DP15,NW08,NW10,SW98} among many others.
+Regarding the second result, although the space $F_{d,r_2}$ is weighted in the sense that all input variable do not contribute equally to the norm, it remains invariant under the reversion of the variables, i.e., if $f\in F_{d,r_2}$, then we have $g\in F_{d,r_2}$ and $\|f\|=\|g\|$ where $g(x_1,\ldots,x_d)=f(x_d,\ldots,x_1)$.
+This contrasts many existing results on strong polynomial tractability for multivariate integration in the deterministic setting, where ``coordinate weights'' are introduced to model the relative importance of each group of variables, and variables are typically assumed ordered in decreasing order of importance, see \cite{DGPW17,DP15,NW08,NW10,SW98} among many others.
 In fact, it seems not possible to characterize the space $F_{d,r_2}$ in such a way.

-Related to the third result, it is important to note that, although we know from \cite{G23} that polynomial tractability holds in the deterministic setting for $r = r_1$, it remains unknown whether strong polynomial tractability holds or not.
-In this direction, in contrast to our third result, the intractability in the deterministic setting has been shown in \cite{KV23} for the function space

-The exact tractability classification of $F_{d, r_1}$ in the deterministic setting is left open for future work.
+Regarding the third and fourth results, the space $F_{d, r_4}$ is embedded in the space $F_{d, r_3}$, and hence Theorem~\ref{thm:main4} (proven by an explicit algorithm) provides a de-randomized version of Theorem~\ref{thm:main5} (proven as an existence result).
+However, the bound in Theorem~\ref{thm:main5} is stronger and so both results have some advantages.